 Among the evidence was a 1937 document from the American Petroleum Institute warning about the hazards of insulation dust.
 Other evidence showed that Shell knew in 1945 that asbestos could cause cancer.

 America’s chemical companies and some of the largest employers and most profitable corporations have a responsibility to provide employees with safe working environments.
 When they knowingly mislead and fail workers, they should compensate victims and families for the damage they have caused.

-Workers in Ohio’s Shell Chemical plants who have developed lung conditions and have been diagnosed with lung cancer, mesothelioma, asbestosis or pulmonary fibrosis may have claims against their former or current employer.
+Workers in Shell refineries who have developed lung conditions and have been diagnosed with lung cancer, mesothelioma, asbestosis or pulmonary fibrosis may have claims against their former or current employer.
 Do not hesitate to seek medical and legal assistance.